The best projector for gaming in 2024

 (Image credit: Future)

-The best projectors are not only miles ahead of the old chunky boxes of yore in terms of picture quality, but they're also considerably cheaper than they once were.
-Don't get us wrong - this is still an investment if you want super crisp 4K picture and smooth refresh rates but they're within the realm of a high-end TV's cost these days.
-However, finding the right lens for your setup can be tricky.
+That's not even the best part.
+Not only has the tech inside these devices caught up to modern gaming standards, but they're also considerably cheaper than they once were.
+This is still an investment if you want super crisp 4K picture and smooth refresh rates but they're within the realm of a high-end TV's cost these days.

 Curated by